sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-idashboard.rst

 Interactive Dashboard
 =======================

-Fire allows you to create interactive Dashboards.
+Fire allows you to create interactive Dashboard.

 Fire enable to create New Dataset using JDBC data type from MYSQL db & use that jdbc datasets in creating charts & dashboard.